-AHL in the News, homepage, Acadian Care – Hammond, St. Tammany CHC Behavioral Health in Mandeville, Acadian Care – New Orleans, St. Tammany CHC Behavioral Health in Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C., South Broad C.H.C, St. Bernard C.H.C., St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Washington C.H.C, Woodworth C.H.C.
+AHL in the News, homepage, Acadian Care – Hammond, Private: St. Tammany CHC Behavioral Health in Mandeville, Acadian Care – New Orleans, Private: St. Tammany CHC Behavioral Health in Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C., South Broad C.H.C, St. Bernard C.H.C., St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Washington C.H.C, Woodworth C.H.C.

 Children younger than 5 years old–especially those younger than 2– are at higher risk of developing serious flu-related complications.
 A flu vaccine offers the best defense against flu and its potentially serious consequences and also can reduce the spread of flu to others.
 Getting vaccinated against flu has been shown to reduce flu illnesses, doctor’s visits, missed work and school days, and reduce the risk of flu-related hospitalization and death in children.
 Information on this page summarizes vaccine recommendations for children.
 More information on vaccine benefits is available.